The Abertillery Miners Institute – 1984-1985.

 The Miners Support Committee at Reading, Berkshire.

-The Reading Evening Post Newspaper reported on Wednesday 30th May 1984 that the first group of four fundraisers from Rose Heyworth Colliery to go to Reading were – Mr Malcolm (Maxi) Gardner; Mr Steve Bartlett; Mr Ken Selway and Mr Albert Mason: The group were based at Reading used the T.G.W.U.
+The Reading Evening Post Newspaper reported on Wednesday 30th May 1984, the first group of four fundraisers from Rose Heyworth Colliery to go to Reading were – Mr Malcolm (Maxi) Gardner; Mr Steve Bartlett; Mr Ken Selway and Mr Albert Mason: The group were based at Reading used the T.G.W.U.
 Offices at 36 Kings Road, Reading, Berkshire, Tel- 590311 as their headquarters.

 The Abertillery Women’s Support Group.

-In July 1984 a group of women from Abertillery, a varied group, some miner’s wives, others with miners in their families and some with no mining connections at all banded together to form the Abertillery Women’s Support Group.
+In July 1984, a group of women from Abertillery, a varied group, some miner’s wives, others with miners in their families and some with no mining connections at all banded together to form the Abertillery Women’s Support Group.
 The founders of the group were Mrs Doreen Selway and Mrs Jaqueline Gundy, followed by Mrs Pearl Williams; Mrs Jen Mason: Mrs Eileen Liddington; Mrs Lenore McCarthy; Mrs Ann Jones; Mrs Susan Lewis; Mrs Diane Williams; Mrs Meryl Yeandle; Mrs Anita Hollings; Mrs Gwyneth Tucker; Mrs Janice Clayton and Mrs Monica Shannon and Dr Ann Delahunty: (I apologise if anyone is missing from the list, the story is fluid and as more information comes in it will be added to).

-Some of the individual members of the Women’s Support Group became more politically aware and apart from organising the kitchen, cooking, handling food donations and helping out in general they later attended political rallies and mass meetings, not only attending but occupying the stage and speaking in public, putting the plight of the miners’ strike over to the audiences from the women’s point of view with great effect.
+Some of the individual members of the Women’s Support Group became more politically aware and apart from organising the kitchen, cooking, handling food donations and helping out in general, they later attended political rallies and mass meetings, not only attending but occupying the stage and speaking in public, putting the plight of the miners’ strike over to the audiences from the women’s point of view with great effect.

 Mr Arthur Scargill.